ryanbcommits/shopping-list-app/README.md

 **7/8/25**
 - Fixed the user experience after registration, the app takes them to index.html
-- Found a small bug in the code that allowed the user to click outside the modal which is not desireable for registration purposes, so I commented out code which was allowing the user to hide the modal on click events outside the modal.
+- Found a small bug in the code that allowed the user to click outside the modal which is not desirable for registration purposes, so I commented out code which was allowing the user to hide the modal on click events outside the modal.

 **7/26/25**
 - Added password validation at registration